-6. Staff with care issues caused by the closure of a school / nursery / crèche / care home etc.
+6. Staff with care issues caused by their child or other dependent having to self-isolate or the closure of a school / nursery / crèche / care home due to COVID

-Where there is a confirmed closure of a school, nursery, care home etc. due to the Coronavirus outbreak and the staff member is unable to arrange alternative care arrangements, they need to contact you by phone to consider the two options for staff as below:
+Where there a staff member needs to look after a child or other dependent who is having to self-isolate or because of the closure of a school, nursery, care home etc. and the staff member is unable to arrange alternative care arrangements, they need to contact you by phone to consider the two options for staff as below:

 a.
 Working from home – As their Head of Department / line manager you can agree for your staff to work from home in this situation.
 We want as many staff as possible in this situation to work from home, while this will depend on them having sufficient time to do so and on their role and IT arrangements enabling them to work effectively remotely.
 To enable this to work, it may be necessary to allow staff to work during different hours wherever these can be accommodated to allow the employee to fit this around their caring responsibilities; we would strongly encourage flexibility in this area.
 They should follow the University’s guidance on working from home.

 b.
-Not able to work from home - in these situations the University may consider if furlough would be appropriate.
-If this is not possible then the staff member will need to request annual leave, TOIL-taken and unpaid carer's leave to cover the period of absence.
+Not able to work from home - in these situations the University may consider if furlough would be appropriate under Government guidance.
+If this is not possible then the staff member will need to request annual leave, TOIL-taken and / or carer's leave (which is unpaid) to cover the period of absence.

 7. Staff confirmed as Clinically Extremely Vulnerable or Clinically Vulnerable (or who live with someone confirmed as such)